 Implementation of our policies is monitored by a team of Human Resources professionals and is reviewed by our internal auditors who periodically visit Bunzl locations and audit the operations to ensure that they meet the relevant standards.
 In addition to this, every business is required to complete an annual self-assessment process.
-The self-assessment is a key element of monitoring the implementation and effectiveness of our modern slavery policies, with key areas of scrutiny being employee training, communicating the supplier code of conduct and the auditing process.
+The self-assessment is a key element of monitoring the implementation and effectiveness of our modern slavery policies, with key areas of scrutiny being employee training, communicating the employee code of conduct to employees, the communication of the supplier code of conduct to suppliers and the auditing process.

 Supply chain monitoring, such as the execution and follow up to social risk audits, is undertaken by our local procurement professionals and our Quality Control/Quality Assurance department based in Shanghai.
-The effectiveness of our audit programme and ethical sourcing policies are monitored by our supply chain subcommittee (see governance section), with regular reports to the Group Sustainability Committee.
+The effectiveness of our audit programme and ethical sourcing policies are monitored by our supply chain subcommittee (see 'Governance' section), with regular reports to the Group Sustainability Committee.

-Regular reports are submitted to, and reviewed by, the Bunzl plc Board of Directors summarising the audits that have been carried out, the material issues that have been identified from such audits and the follow up actions taken to address such issues.
+Regular reports are submitted to, and reviewed by, the Bunzl plc Board of Directors summarising the audits that have been carried out, the material issues that have been identified from such audits and the follow-up actions taken to address such issues.